 Silk, which is already commonly used in medicine for suturing, and researched for applications as diverse as wound healing and cornea replacement, has previously been tested as a synthetic blood vessel alternative but was not found to be strong or elastic enough.
 Together with long-time collaborator Dr Jelena Rnjak-Kovacina at the University of New South Wales, the HRI team sought out a better manufacturing technique to overcome this problem.

 In a world first, they used a method inspired by the textile industry called electro-spinning to build an ultra strong and flexible silk vascular graft.
 “We used a high voltage to turn liquid silk into fine fibers that can be woven into a graft,” says Dr Wise, who oversaw the research led by PhD student Elysse Filipe.
 “This process of optimising the physical properties of our graft, making them mimic the native vessels we sought to replace, took several years.”

-Top: Silk cocoons that will be processed and then eventually electro-spun into silk grafts.
-Bottom: A silk graft with potential as a strong, low-cost blood vessel alternative to synthetics for bypass surgeries.
+Silk cocoons that will be processed into silk fibres, and then eventually electro-spun into silk grafts.

 The second part of the study involved testing the graft in the laboratory where the performance of the silk graft was compared to that of Gore-Tex grafts.
 They remained in place for six months before they were removed for analysis, the most comprehensive examination of an implanted graft that the field has seen.